bracesoftware/DETUtils-Old/d_commands.md

 }
 ```

+**INFO:** Not using the prefix in a command won't cause symbol-unused warning.

 #### What's so-called chat mode thing?

 - It's, simply said, variable which controls the function of normal SA-MP chat.
 There are two chat modes, **CHAT_MODE_PLAIN_TEXT_MESSAGES (with ID 0)** and **CHAT_MODE_PREFIXED_COMMANDS (with ID 1)**.
 Player can execute custom prefixed commands only if their chat mode is **CHAT_MODE_PREFIXED_COMMANDS**.
 Players can switch their chat mode using mentioned **/chatmode** command.